Bug report #12510

 How is this a qgis problem?
 The pyspatialite and qspatialite shipped with qgis is build with the same version of spatialite that qgis uses - which usually is the version the system uses (if it is uptodate enough).
 If the system has pyspatialite or qspatialite we use that, but that should also use the same version as qgis uses.
 If pyspatialite or qspatialite don't use the system's spatialite I'd consider it a packaging problem of those packages and not qgis'.

-#2 Updated by Mark Johnson about 9 years ago
+#2 Updated by Mark Johnson over 9 years ago

 Fair enough.